$\mathfrak{sl}(2)$-type singular fibres of the symplectic and odd orthogonal Hitchin system: Introduction

 \subsection{Acknowledgement}

 This paper represents a substantial part of the author's PhD thesis.
 Thank you to Daniele Alessandrini for a great supervision and many useful comments and questions during the preparation of this work.
 Thank you to Anna Wienhard, Beatrice Pozzetti and Xuesen Na for enlightening conversations and their interest in this project.
+We thank the anonymous referee for a careful reading of the manuscript.

 This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) [281869850 (RTG 2229)]; the Klaus Tschira Foundation; and the U.S. National Science Foundation [DMS 1107452, 1107263, 1107367 "RNMS: GEometric structures And Representation varieties" (the GEAR Network)].